freegenes/freegenes.github.io/README.md

 #### "I MANAGE IDS"

 This bot makes it easy to reserve the next available *N* BBF10K IDs.
-After typing ``/get-ids N` (where N is an integer) into slack, a user will be given a list of IDs and asked for confirmation.
+After typing `/get-ids N` (where N is an integer) into slack, a user will be given a list of IDs (derived from the `Genes` backend sheet) and asked for confirmation.
 If they confirm, the bot will add a new row to the bottom of the backend data base with an entry in `id` and `product` for each new ID.
 The product field is set to TBD with a note as to who reserved it and when.

 ![Example 1](./docs/freegenes-getnewids-example1.png)
 ![Example 2](./docs/freegenes-getnewids-example2.png)